mkmark/x4-notes/README.md

       - station criminal traffic shooting
     - reputation fix for above -10
       - fast ship trading
-    - Yaki reputation by pushing the plot to the
 - as many inventory items as available
   - xenon gate drop collection
     - xenon gate defense